kaisenlinux/manpages-dev/category/Hardware/discover.md

                  Summarize devices by class of hardware.
 Examples of valid device types include broadband, fixeddisk, display, and network.
 See "Device Types" >.

        --data-path=path/to/data
                  Query matching devices for detailed information.
 Device-specific data is stored in a hierarchical fashion, and the query argument comprises strings naming each level in that hierarchy.

                  Typically, the top-level component of the data path will be the ``platform'' that will need the information, such as linux or xfree86.
-For example, to retrieve the Linux kernel module name for a piece of hardware, the --data-path argument would be linux/module/name.
+For example, to retrieve the Linux ker‐ nel module name for a piece of hardware, the --data-path argument would be linux/module/name.

                  If multiple --data-path           arguments are given and no format string (see --format) is provided, only the last path is used.